-- Scorebooks have been given to all managers.
-If you choose to use a different type of scorebook, you are welcome to purchase your own if you have a preference of a different book.
+- If you choose to use a different type of scorebook, you are welcome to purchase your own if you have a preference of a different book.

 - Do not setup GameChanger, the this will be done for you by the league.

-- All teams, Minors, Majors, Intermediate, Juniors, and Seniors will have a GC team setup.
+- All teams, Minors, Majors, and Intermediate will have a GC team setup.

-- All teams may provide 3 email addresses to be used as the scorekeeper admin for that team (email sent to managers on 2/20)
+- All teams may provide 3 email addresses to be used as the scorekeeper admin for that team.

 - GC will provide team stats for the three admin logins.
 Other parents, grandparents, friends, and other fans can follow the team for free.
 GC has various pricing levels that you may optionally pay to view.
 There is some discounts available if you purchase the entire team's stats for all parents.
 See the GC pricing page for details.
 Reminder, only one login can be used at a time to score a game (two users with one login cannot login simultaneously).

 - It is strongly recommended that you keep close count of the pitch count outside of GC.
 See the special rule where it reverts back to the first pitch of that batter below.